MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/reporting-services-report-server-sharepoint-mode.md

 ## Supported combinations of the SharePoint add-in and report server

  Not all features are supported in all combinations of report server, Reporting Services add-in for SharePoint, and SharePoint Products.
-For more information, see [Supported combinations of SharePoint and Reporting Services Server and add-in](../../reporting-services/install-windows/supported-combinations-of-sharepoint-and-reporting-services-server.md)
+For more information, see [Supported combinations of SharePoint and Reporting Services Server and add-in](../../reporting-services/install-windows/supported-combinations-of-sharepoint-and-reporting-services-server.md).

 > [!NOTE]
 >  The correct version of the Reporting Services add-in must be used with the corresponding version of SharePoint Products.

 ## Components that provide integration

- To combine the servers in a single deployment, you integrate an installation of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Reporting Services with an instance of SharePoint products
+ To combine the servers in a single deployment, you integrate an installation of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Reporting Services with an instance of SharePoint products.

  Integration is provided through [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and the Reporting Services Add-in for SharePoint Products.
 The Reporting Services Add-in is a freely distributable component that you can download and then install on a server that is running the appropriate version of SharePoint.